hsaidi5/POOSD-Project/README.md

 During this sprint, I completed several of the minor subheadings of the design document.
 I also completed the user interface design as well as the initial demonstration of the product (a splash screen/hello world application).
 (Hasan Assaidi)

 During this sprint, I added five more user stories as well as five more requirements to go with them.
 I updated the Trello board accordingly and also elaborated on some of the sections of the design document.
 (Yoseph Hassan)

+In this sprint (sprint 2), I was able to read some files on wikipedia to find more information about class diagram another to complete the code design for sprint 2.
+I also completed the performnce of the system nd the overengineering.(Jen Cestin)